madisoncissell/digitallibraries/pages/technical.md

 - Obligation: Optional, but should be used for interview and transcript records.
 - Content guidelines: This should be the interviewee’s full or preferred name.
 - Applicable controlled vocabularies: N/A
-- Mapping to Dublin Core: “Contributor” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/contributor/
+- Mapping to Dublin Core: “Contributor” <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/contributor/"> Dublin Core Standards for "Contributor" </a>
 - Example: Darren Bender-Beauregard

 **Interviewer**